-Relaxing the assumption of truth-functionality in this way allows one to resolve the doctrinal paradox.
-Specifically, a consistent proposition-wise aggregation method can be obtained in a natural way by requiring unanimous consent in order to affirm c_2 (i.e. to deny the presence of special circumstances), deciding all other propositions by majority vote as before.
+Relaxing the assumption of truth-functionality in this way allows one to avoid the doctrinal paradox.
+Specifically, a consistent proposition-wise aggregation method can be obtained in a natural way by requiring unanimous consent in order to affirm c_2 (i.e. in order to deny the presence of special circumstances), deciding all other propositions by majority vote as before.
 If the individual judgments are as above, this aggregation method results in the collective judgment according to which c_1 is affirmed, but special circumstances are granted and the verdict is "not liable" (see Table 2).

-action done (c_1) no special circumstances (c_2) $\begin{array}{c} \text{liable} \\ (d) \end{array}$
+action done no special circumstances liable

+(c_1) (c_2) (d)

 Judge 1 true true true

 Judge 2 true false false

 Judge 3 false true false

 Majority with

 unanimity on c_2 true false false

-Table 2: The doctrinal paradox resolved
+Table 2: The doctrinal paradox avoided

-As is easily verified, the suggested aggregation method always yields a consistent collective judgment, no matter what the individual judgments are.4 Thus, reaching a verdict as the result of a majority vote on the decision can be justified by an appropriate independent aggregation of the decision criteria.
-In this paper, we ask in which cases the gap between necessary and sufficient conditions for justifying an outcome decision opens interesting possibility results more generally.
+As is easily verified, the suggested aggregation method always yields a consistent collective judgment, no matter what the individual judgments are.
+Indeed, by individual consistency, any voter for d must also vote for c_1 , so there can never be a majority for d without there being one for c_1 .
+And, under the unanimity rule, c_2 is collectively affirmed only if everyone votes for it, in which case (by individual consistency) every voter for c_1 must also vote for d.
+Thus whenever c_2 is collectively affirmed, there cannot be a majority for c_1 without there being one for d.4 Thus, reaching a verdict as the result of a majority vote on the decision can be justified by an appropriate independent aggregation of the criteria.
+In this paper, we ask under which circumstances the gap between necessary and sufficient conditions for justifying an outcome decision opens interesting possibility results more generally.